Post disaster

 "Employee Stress, Well-being & Workplace Climate in the Tertiary Education Sector"

-This collaborative project, led by Dr Valerie Sotardi in UC's School of Educational Studies and Leadership, aims to understand the impacts of extra demands on tertiary educators during the COVID-19 pandemic.
-Data collection is ongoing in New Zealand Universities and Polytechs.
+This collaborative project, led by Dr Valerie Sotardi in UC's School of Educational Studies and Leadership, examined the impacts of extra demands on tertiary educators during the COVID-19 pandemic.

 Preliminary findings indicate that tertiary employees experienced stress during the latter half of 2020, but also that degree of empowerment by the organisation mattered - those who experienced greater empowerment reported higher wellbeing.
 The findings point to the impact of organisational supports for employees to cope with the additional demands placed on them due to the pandemic.